zbari023/Binary_Classification_Skinlib/README.md

-Bilding a CNN deep learning Modell for skin cancer classification
+Building a CNN deep learning Modell for skin cancer classification